MU001999/bosh/README.md

 # bosh
-flow bash, mixed with bash and ice syntax
+Flow bash, mixed with bash and ice syntax, and compatible with the old bash shell syntax